maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 ---
 title: You should write comments
-description: |
-  We often talk about avoiding unecessary comments that needlessly paraphrase what the code does.
-In this article, I gathered some thoughts about why writing comments is as important as writing the code itself.
+description: "We often talk about avoiding unecessary comments that needlessly paraphrase what the code does.
+In this article, I gathered some thoughts about why writing comments is as important as writing the code itself."
 date: 2020-02-27
 url: "/you-should-write-comments"
 images:
   - you-should-write-comments/cover-you-should-write-comments.png
 tags:
   - go
   - software-engineering
 author: Maël Valais
+devtoId: 313912
+devtoPublished: true
 ---

 Comments are one of these topics that we seem to never agree on ([stackoverflow](https://softwareengineering.stackexchange.com/questions/1/comments-are-a-code-smell) says so).
 I often hear that comments add noise to the code and that comments never get properly updated.

 The solution seems to be to properly self-document code.
 And I love Go for that; one of the Go proverbs even [says](https://go-proverbs.github.io/):